 About 3% of the world population suffers from this condition, called hyperhidrosis, or excessive sweating.
 It affects both men and women, all races and ethnicities, teens and adults.
 Even young children and infants can have hyperhidrosis.
 And it runs in families, too, although many family members may not share that information with each other.
 People with hyperhidrosis produce up to five times the amount of sweat required to regulate body temperature.
 And as an added insult, the excess sweat that is produced is frequently acted upon by the normal bacteria on the skin surface to produce bad body odor (bromhidrosis).

 How Does Hyperhidrosis Affect Daily Life?

-The presence of hyperhidrosis takes a toll on one’s everyday life – and it can ruin lives.
-One has to be ever vigilant, take several showers a day, remember to bring extra clothing in which to change during the course of a day, carry absorbent pads, etc. Clothing and shoes can be ruined; skin infections can occur; dry cleaning bills can skyrocket.
-Personal, social and business plans have to be very carefully arranged to accommodate potential problems.
-Indeed, hyperhidrosis can affect one’s emotional, psychological, financial, physical, social and even one’s professional life.
+The presence of hyperhidrosis takes a toll on day to day living – and it can ruin lives.
+One has to be ever vigilant, take several showers a day, remember to bring extra clothing in which to change during the course of a day, carry absorbent pads, etc. Clothing and shoes can be ruined, skin infections can occur, dry cleaning bills can skyrocket.
+Personal, social, and business plans have to be very carefully arranged to accommodate potential problems.
+Indeed, hyperhidrosis can affect one’s emotional, psychological, financial, physical, social, and even one’s professional life.
 It influences every decision and every moment.
-Hyperhidrosis is embarrassing and therefore no-one talks about it – they suffer in silence.
+Hyperhidrosis is embarrassing and therefore no one talks about it – they suffer in silence.
 And unfortunately, many times patients do not seek adequate treatment because they do not know that treatment options actually exist.